tmobile/magentaA11y/_checklist-web/radio.md

 - By default, it is not expected behavior that each radio button can be tabbed to.
 This is how radio buttons naturally behave
 - As soon as a radio button is selected, the selected radio input receives focus first from the group.
 As a result screen reader users may not discover a nested control for an option if they start switching between radio buttons alone
 - To try to mitigate screen reader users not discovering the nested controls, describe the fieldset / radiogroup with non-visual text.
 This can be done with <code>aria-describedby</code> on the <code>fieldset</code>.
 For example, "Edit controls are available which follow each radio button"
   - <strong>Critical:</strong> Do not include this visually hidden text if the radio group does not consist of nested controls.
 It should not be present in the DOM.
 CSS <code>display: none;</code> is not a sufficient method for hiding it from screen readers.
+In addition to the text not being in the DOM if not needed, ensure that the <code>aria-describedby</code> on the <code>fieldset</code> does not reference an <code>ID</code> that is not in the DOM.

 - Ensure the nested controls also have additional context defined by <code>aria-describedby</code>.
 This will help screen reader users understand their purpose.
 - Use of the same <code>name</code> attribute is important to link the radio buttons as a programmatic group